tareq89/vsf-mock-integration/CONTRIBUTING.md

 ## Commit Rules

 To help everyone with understanding the commit history of commitlint the following commit rules are enforced.
-To make your life easier @vuestorefront/<% INTEGRATION %> is commitizen-friendly and provides the npm run-script `commit`.
+To make your life easier @vuestorefront/vsf-mock-integration is commitizen-friendly and provides the npm run-script `commit`.

 > Commit standards